emmamackallen/CytokineRegressions/README.md

 # CytokineRegressions
-Work from DePaul University Undergraduate Research Experience Summer 21.
-Some samples of the data manipulation and regression done to the DePaul 2018 Student Cytokine dataset.
+Some samples of my research with DePaul University Summer 21.
+I am unable to post the entirety of my work and the dataset associated with these scripts for participent confidentiality and privacy reasons.